 What if you don’t have any image graphics or video footage to use on your Facebook page?
 No problem!

 There are plenty of free stock photo and video websites out there, such as Shopify’s Burst, Pexels, Unsplash, Pixabay, or Life Of Vids.
+You can use a free image resizer tool to edit an image you find that doesn't fit the dimensions you desire.

 4. Stick to Facebook’s guidelines